Ellon-M/ror-budget-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Hat tip to Microverse for the guidance and provision of Ruby on Rails learning materials.

+- Much credit to [Gregoire Vella on Behance](https://www.behance.net/gregoirevella) the [author of the original design](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=) used by the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>